 Find out more about the student voice in academic quality

 This section provides information on the initiatives and activities that support the student voice in academic quality processes.
 It includes: student representation; student involvement in quality assurance and enhancement processes; and student satisfaction surveys.
-Click on the left hand side navigation menu to access further information – to switch to a different section within the site, click on Department of Academic Quality.
+To find out more about the work done by the Department of Academic Quality, visit our web pages.

 Programme handbook guidance is also available which provides draft text on student feedback processes and representation systems, for inclusion in programme or faculty handbooks.